slaclab/LogBookClient/README.txt

-This package contains a python/other client code to talk to the PCDS LogBook using the web service.
+This package contains a python/other client code to talk to the PCDS LogBook using the web service